sotiriosmoustogiannis/FruitShop/README.md

 ## Usage

-- **Product Catalog**: On the home page, you can browse the product catalog, view product details, add products to your cart, and navigate to the cart and checkout pages.
+- **Product Catalog**: On the home page, you can browse the product catalog, view product details, add products to your cart, and navigate to the cart page.

 - **Cart**: In the cart, you can review your selected products.
 You have the option to apply voucher codes for discounts on your order.
-Once you've reviewed your cart, you can proceed to checkout.
+Once you've reviewed your cart, you can proceed to checkout or return to the catalog.

 - **Checkout**: In the checkout, you can provide payment information to complete your order securely.
 Please ensure you enter accurate and valid payment details.